SuperOfficeDocs/superoffice-docs/docs/onsite-setup/upgrade/upgrade-scenarios-75-to-8.md

 SuperOffice 7.5 Server, SuperOffice 7.5 Customer Service, SuperOffice 7.5 Web, and/or SuperOffice 7.5 Windows Clients

 > [!NOTE]
-> SuperOffice 8.1 requires that Web and Service (CS) are [installed in the same domain][7]
+> SuperOffice 8.1 requires that Web and Service (CS) are [installed in the same domain][7].

 **Actions:**

 1. [Upgrade CRM Server][1]
 2. [Upgrade Windows Clients][2] (only if you are going to use "SuperOffice 8 Windows App")
 3. [Upgrade Netserver][5]
-    * If Service runs on Remote NetServer: It is possible to merge CS NetServer and Web NetServer for a more lean administration
+    * If CS runs on Remote NetServer: It is possible to merge CS NetServer and Web NetServer for a more lean administration
 4. [Upgrade SuperOffice 7 CS to SuperOffice 8 Service][6]
 5. [Upgrade Web][3]